 A lovely temple complex with attractive architecture and a unique statue.

-Seiryo-ji「清涼寺」, located in Arashiyama near Daikaku-ji Temple (the Old Saga Imperial Palace) is a temple known as the Saga-no-shaka-do.
-The temple was originally built as a mountain villa for Toru Minamoto, considered to be a model of the famous Tale of Genji’s main character.
+Seiryo-ji (清涼寺), located in Arashiyama near Daikaku-ji Temple (the Old Saga Imperial Palace) is a temple known as the Saga-no-shaka-do.
+The temple was originally built as a mountain villa for Toru Minamoto.
+It believed that he is a model of the famous Tale of Genji’s main character.
 After his death, Seiryo-ji was constructed in 895 as a repulica of Wutai Shan of China.

 The principal object of worship here is the wooden standing statue of a young buddha, Shaka Nyrorai, brought back from China by the priest Chonen.